seismic-initiative/consciOS-paper/paper-edited.md

 Terminology and public translation are core to this work.
 For scientific clarity we use canonical technical vocabulary (e.g., embodied controller, supervisory controller, meta‑controller, interoceptive feedback) in the main text and methods.
 Where helpful for pedagogy and cross‑disciplinary translation we also use a concise set of public aliases (Echo‑Self, Super‑Self, Meta‑Self, Kernel, Emotional Guidance Scale (EGS), etc.).
 Each alias is explicitly defined and mapped to its canonical equivalent and operational measures in the Terminology & Operational Definitions block immediately following this Introduction (Appendix C / Methods).
 This dual‑label approach preserves rigor while enabling consistent public communication across a book, community, and applied programs derived from this work.

 Finally, we treat ancient contemplative models and long‑standing philosophical intuitions as hypothesis‑generating resources rather than as evidentiary authority.
-Where we draw inspiration from those traditions, we explicitly avoid unfalsifiable metaphysical claims and translate the idea into an explicit operationalization (e.g., priors → internal constraints; felt sense → interoceptive signal) and propose concrete tests in Appendix A [RECHECK].
-The result is a researchable bridge from narrative practice to instrumented science.
+Where we draw inspiration from those traditions, we explicitly avoid unfalsifiable metaphysical claims and translate the idea into an explicit operationalization (e.g., priors → internal constraints; felt sense → interoceptive signal) and propose concrete tests in Appendix A. The result is a researchable bridge from narrative practice to instrumented science.

 ###### 1.1 Terminology & Operational Definitions